BeaconCMS/beacon/guides/introduction/installation.md

     scope "/" do
       pipe_through :browser
       beacon_site "/my_site", site: :my_site
+      beacon_admin "/admin"
     end
     ```

-Make sure you're not adding `beacon_site` into the existing `scope "/", MyAppWeb`, otherwise requests will fail.
+Make sure you're not adding the macros `beacon_site` and `beacon_admin` into the existing `scope "/", MyAppWeb`, otherwise requests will fail.

 5. Include the `Beacon` supervisor in the list of `children` applications in the file `lib/my_app/application.ex`: